kandersolar/pvlib-python/paper/2023/paper.md

 # Summary

-pvlib python is a community-supported, open-source software toolbox for simulating the performance of solar photovoltaic (PV) energy systems.
-It provides implementations of over 100 empirical and physics-based models from the photovoltaic modeling scientific literature, including solar position algorithms, irradiance models, thermal models, and PV electrical models.
+pvlib python is a community-developed, open-source software toolbox for simulating the performance of solar photovoltaic (PV) energy systems.
+It provides peer-reviewed reference implementations of over 100 empirical and physics-based models from the scientific literature, including solar position algorithms, irradiance models, thermal models, and PV electrical models.
 In addition to these individual low-level model implementations, pvlib python provides high-level constructs that chain these models together like building blocks to form complete "weather-to-power" phovoltaic system models.
-It also provides functions to fetch and import datasets useful for PV modeling.
+It also provides functions to fetch and import weather datasets useful for PV modeling.
 Unlike other popular software for PV modeling, pvlib python integrates natively with the rest of the Python ecosystem, making it easy to combine with packages for numerical optimization, plotting, and data manipulation,